SalmanA98/CoolShopTest/README.md

 Introduction: A script to search and retrieve a row by inputting the filename, column and search key.
 The program uses third-party library - CsvHelper.

+This project is build on dotnet 7 using Visual Studio 2022.

 To run the script, do the following steps:
 1. Clone the repository
 2. Open the location in CMD